Denim Skirt Handbag: Project #2

 5) Cut triangle off 1/4” from seam and put a dot of product to stop frays at the end of each seam--do not forget any center seams.
 Allow to dry according to package instructions.
 You now have a denim handbag shell.
 Turn it right side out, finger pressing corners into nice points.

 6) Using the lining as a pattern, cut the iron-on interfacing 1/4” smaller than the lining.
 Iron in place according to package directions.

 7) It's at this point that the pockets are made for the lining.
 For this project I layered a smaller pocket on top of a larger pocket for both sides of the lining, with the smaller pocket having a band on the top made from the lining fabric.
-Thumbnails to the right correspond with the following steps:
+Photos correspond with the following steps:

 a.
 First, cut all pockets to the size wanted, adding 1/2" for seam allowances.
 Fold top of each large pocket over and press, then sew the fold in place.

 b.
 Cut 2 decorative bands about 2 1/2” wide by the length of the top of the small pocket and pin one to the top of each small pocket, right sides together.
 Sew a 1/2” seam.

 c.
 Fold band up and press.
 Fold raw edge of band back toward the top edge of the small pocket and press.
 Fold band over the raw edge, pin in place, and topstitch to hem.